 Positive punishment should be the absolute last resort when dealing with a behavioral issue and should only be used after consulting a trained professional.
 In my experience working with pet dogs I have found more often than not, a better understanding of these four elements of behavior could have resulted in the avoidance of having to use any positive punishment at all.

-When it comes to modifying most behaviors, and especially teaching new ones, the carrot is mightier than the stick.
+When it comes to teaching new behaviors, the carrot is mightier than the stick.

 There is much, much more to operant conditioning when we begin to look at how to actually apply it with our dogs.
 More vocabulary is required along with looking at the various real life situations in which you can begin to apply your new knowledge.
 While the fundamental concepts are very simple, in execution it can get tricky and sometimes a little confusing.